 The LP-E6N batteries have 3.5% more capacity than the original LP-E6 batteries and the LP-E6NH have 13% more capacity than the LP-E6N.

 Some mirrorless camera come with smaller batteries to save space for electronics within the smaller camera bodies, but Canon designed the EOS R to take the full-sized battery.
-For a complete understanding of Canon batteries and compatibility, here is my article on Canon Batteries.
+For a complete understanding of Canon batteries and compatibility, here is my article on Canon Batteries, and here is a detailed post with more on the right battery for the EOS R.

 Theoretically, you only need one card with enough speed and capacity, but memory cards are so affordable and are a good insurance policy.
 A back-up card for your Canon R is essential in case you fill one up, or in case you have a card crash.
 Here are the size and speed requirements you need for a memory card for your Canon R camera.